-The Atlanta Regional Commission's Land Use Division leads a variety of workshops, charrettes, and planning assistance teams each year.
+The Atlanta Regional Commission's Community Development Division leads a variety of workshops, charrettes, and planning assistance teams each year.
 These Planning Assistance activities are designed to respond to local planning and visioning needs on an ad-hoc basis and are typically outside the more formal context of some of the division's other functions and programs.
 The information below details some of the division's recent work in this regard.

 City of Chattahoochee Hills: Signage and Wayfinding Plan

 ARC staff gathered input from stakeholders, studied the City’s key wayfinding issues, and produced an overview document to guide the City to implementation.
 The report presents a vision for a Chattahoochee Hills wayfinding system and highlights issues for the City to consider.
 City leaders and stakeholders will use this document to inform decision-making in the areas of community engagement, funding, design, fabrication, installation and expansion of a wayfinding system in the future.

 City of Senoia: Gateway and Downtown Visioning Workshop

 In partnership with the Three Rivers Regional Commission and the Georgia Conservancy, ARC assisted the City of Senoia with a visioning process designed to create a plan for key entry points to the community, enhance wayfinding and gateway features in and around the City’s historic core, and improve bicycle and pedestrian access between downtown Senoia and an area of future commercial development at SR 16 and SR 85.

 The City of Pine Lake asked ARC for technical assistance in conducting a windshield survey to determine the types of historic resources in their community.
 ARC compiled photos and maps that detailed a representative sample of the historic resources of Pine Lake.
 The Mayor and Council of Pine Lake may choose to pursue a nomination for the National Register of Historic Places.